cerfcast/accurecny/website/index.markdown

 **Latest Results:**

-As of [December 30, 2024](https://accurecny-data.pages.dev/), 4 sites _appear_ to support Accurate ECN in TCP: cisco.com, rubiconproject.com, yximgs.com, and aliyun.com.
+As of [January 13, 2025](https://accurecny-data.pages.dev/), 3 sites _appear_ to support Accurate ECN in TCP: cisco.com, rubiconproject.com, and yximgs.com.
+In the data set from [December 30, 2024](https://accurecny-data.pages.dev/), the data showed 4 such sites.
+We believe that the discrepancy can be explained by the "regressing" site's use of distributed architecture where some of their hosting providers support Accurate ECN and others do not.

 No sites _appear_ to support QUIC Accurate ECN.
 See below for more information on how to access all the data.

 ### What is Accurate ECN?